Q. How many birds do you have at the Rescue?

 Q. Is there anything I can bring to enhance the experience when I visit?

 A. Fresh fruits, nuts, and veggies are bird delights and you can feed many of them in the outside aviaries provided you are accompanied by a staff member.
 Apples and oranges should be washed and cut into bite size pieces, just like you would do for your kids.
 Seedless grapes are a favorite.
 Bananas can be peeled and broken up for each bird.
+Please allow a staff member to inspect all outside fruit to ensure flock safety.

 - During the summer you should bring sunscreen and bug repellent, as this is the great outdoors.